lukasz-treszczotko/lt_blog/_posts/Hawkes_posts/2018-06-27-Simulating-Hawkes-type-processes-in-Python-part-one.markdown

 intensity.
 Since the picture is automatically rescaled by matplotlib there is no point in plotting the rescaled intensity.

 ![image]({{ site.baseurl }}/assets/h1_image.png)

+The limit process turns out to be the celebrated CIR (Cox-Ingresoll-Ross) process.

 <script type="text/javascript" async